Sustainability experts and business leaders answer fundamental questions about carbon emissions in new Convoy video series

 Through talks with thought leaders, educators, government officials, and industry disruptors, this series will answer the fundamental questions about carbon emissions and highlight stories, research, and innovations about how reducing carbon emissions drives positive environmental and business impact.

-Targeting companies who already place high priority on sustainability as well as those who are just beginning to enter the conversation, our featured guest speakers include:
+Targeting companies who already place high priority on supply chain sustainability leadership as well as those who are just beginning to enter the conversation, our featured guest speakers include:

 - Alexis Bateman, Research Scientist and Director of MIT Sustainable Supply Chains at MIT Center for Transportation & Logistics